splicebox/PsiCLASS/README.md

 *Voting optimization.* The default parameters for voting may not be optimal for all types of data, for instance a lower voting cutoff may be more appropriate for sparse rRNA depleted total RNA samples.
 To determine a better cutoff value, one can run the voting stage (see [Usage](#usage) above) with different cutoffs, and assess the performance against a reference set of gene annotations, such as [GENCODE](https://www.gencodegenes.org).
 Note that the per sample sets of transcripts will remain unchanged.

+*Add gene name.* For many experiments, it would be convenient to have the canonical gene name to associate with each transcript.
+PsiCLASS provides the program "add-genename" for such purposes. "add-genename" takes the GTF of gene annotation and a file listing the raw GTF files as input.
+It will generate a new GTF file for each input raw GTF file by appending the canonical gene names.
+If a gene is not found in the annotation, "add-genename" will use "novel_INT" to represent its gene name.

 ### Input/Output

 The primary input to PsiCLASS is a set of BAM alignment files, one for each RNA-seq sample in the analysis.
 The program calculates a set of subexon files and a set of splice (intron) files, for the individual samples.
 (Optionally, one may specify a path to an external file of trusted introns as explained [above](#practical-notes).)
 The output consists of one GTF file of transcripts for each sample, and the GTF file of meta-annotations produced by voting, stored in the output directory: